All Episodes

 What are they doing?

-They're all sitting around looking all very serious, and they're talking to Michael Brown and they're talking to a PR guy from FEMA, and I and uh is there anybody in this country that is surprised that the government was uh uh not uh shall we say uh the most efficient organization in uh back when uh Katrina hit down into the Gulf States.
+And is there anybody in this country that is surprised that the government was not, shall we say, the most efficient organization back when Katrina hit down into the Gulf states?

-We had one in California, and remember the even uh the most tragic event uh probably to hit America in a long time, the Rose Parade was actually washed out.
+Remember, even the most tragic event probably to hit America in a long time, the Rose Parade, was actually washed out.

-They they they held it, but it was it was raining.
+They held it, but it was raining.

-And so that's six weeks later, and I'm wondering why aren't the people in California getting hearings about why it took six weeks for there to be declared a natural disaster area.
+And I'm wondering, why aren't the people in California getting hearings about why it took six weeks for there to be declared a natural disaster area?

 And this weekend, all of you in the Northeast, you know what's coming.